Train-before-Test Harmonizes Language Model Rankings: Experiments

 \subsection{Low-Ranked Model Score Matrix}

-So far, we have shown that the train-before-test methodology significantly improves cross-benchmark ranking agreement.
+So far, we have shown that comparing model potential using the train-before-test yields consistent rankings across benchmarks.
 We now examine the implications of this finding by analyzing the resulting matrix of model scores, where each entry $(i, j)$ corresponds to the performance of model~$j$ on a benchmark~$i$.
-We use Principal Component Analysis (PCA) to examine the structure of the matrix of model scores.
+We use Principal Component Analysis (PCA) to examine the structure of the model score matrix.

 Figure~\ref{fig:pca} shows the explained variance ratios of the first five principal components.
 These results support previous findings that the score matrix is of low rank~\citep {Ruan2024ObservationalSL}.
 Under direct evaluation, the first five components account for 91\% of the total variance.
 A similar trend is observed for train-before-test scores, where the first five components explain 97\% of the variance.
-Notably, under train-before-test, the first principal component (PC1) captures a significantly larger share of the variance: 85\%, compared to 69\% for direct evaluation.
+Notably, under train-before-test, the first principal component (PC1) captures a much larger share of the variance: 86\%, compared to 70\% for direct evaluation.

-Prior works interpret PC1 scores as an indication of general capability, with later principal components denoting domain-specific capabilities not captured by PC1 (e.g., reasoning ability, coding ability)~\citep{Ruan2024ObservationalSL,Burnell2023RevealingTS}.
-Contrary to the popular notion that the performance of LLMs is governed by multiple axes of capability~\citep{Ruan2024ObservationalSL,Burnell2023RevealingTS}, our results highlight the dominance of a single principal axis of general capability.

-It is of no surprise that PC1 positively correlates with pre-training compute, as shown in Figure~\ref{fig:pc1_scale}\footnote{We only plot models whose number of training tokens is publicly available.
-See Table~\ref{tab:flops} for details.}, which have been identified as crucial to model performances~\citep{kaplan2020scaling}.
-However, the exact interpretation of PC1 remains open to debate.
-It could be model scale~\citep{kaplan2020scaling}, general capability~\citep{Ruan2024ObservationalSL}, or another factor entirely.
-Nonetheless, it is evident that PC1 is strongly linked with model performance--particularly under the train-before-test methodology-- and thus might serve as an effective target for guiding further model development.
+Prior works interpret PC1 scores under direct evaluation as an indication of general capability, with later principal components denoting domain-specific capabilities not captured by PC1 (e.g., reasoning ability, coding ability)~\citep{Ruan2024ObservationalSL,Burnell2023RevealingTS}.
+Unlike out-of-the-box performance, which is controlled by multiple factors~\citep{Ruan2024ObservationalSL,Burnell2023RevealingTS}, model potential is dominated by one single principal axis.
+It is of no surprise that PC1 also positively correlates with pre-training compute, as shown in Figure~\ref{fig:pc1_scale}\footnote{We only plot models whose number of training tokens is publicly available.
+See Table~\ref{tab:flops} for details.}, which have been identified as crucial to model performances~\citep{kaplan2020scaling,Hoffmann2022TrainingCL}.
 See detailed PC1 scores in Figure~\ref{app_fig:pc1_score}.

 \paragraph{Case study for Qwen models.}